-You transfer the assets to a lead trust, which distributes income to Hospice of Citrus County/Hospice of the Nature Coast Inc. for a term of years.
+You transfer the assets to a lead trust, which distributes income to Hospice of Citrus and the Nature Coast for a term of years.
 At the end of the term, the trust distributes the assets, usually to children or grandchildren.
 Income received by Hospice from the trust is used for the purposes you specify.
 The lead trust is generally a lifetime gift; however, you can establish a testamentary lead trust (at death) that would provide similar benefits to your estate, as you would enjoy during your lifetime.

 This trust is a specialized estate planning tool.
 By establishing a charitable lead trust, you are in effect, “lending” the assets to Hospice for the term of the trust.
 It is especially valuable if you have substantial estate and gift tax liabilities because it allows you to achieve several goals through one gift:

 Of all the charitable gift options available, this trust is among the most complex and can be a very powerful tool in gift and estate tax planning.
 There are many issues to consider – both legal and personal – when considering the establishment of a charitable lead trust.
 In the end, you may find that such a trust represents one of the best ways to help Hospice while planning a deferred transfer of assets to children.